-As some of you may know, I've been suffering with tinnitus (ringing in the ears) for a few years.
+As some of you may know, I've been suffering from tinnitus (ringing in the ears) for a few years.
 I have Meniere's.
 I've also personally investigated several natural ways to reduce my tinnitus too.
 After I started talking about my issue, I was alerted to a supplement I've never heard of before – Tinnitus 911.
 Since I have a dog in this fight, I became interested and decided to review the product.
 Does Tinnitus 911 really work or is it a scam?
 Who makes it?
 These and other questions will be the focus of this review.
-Also see my review of tinnitus supplements.
+Also, see my review of tinnitus supplements.

 How Is Tinnitus 911 Supposed To Work?

 The product is touted to improve ringing in the ears.
 Looking at the ingredients, it appears to me they seem to offer help by providing the following benefits:

 - Helping to support nerves involved in hearing

 - Providing antioxidant support

 Of course, this is just conjecture on my part.
 In the sections below, I'll cover the evidence the company has presented to support the choice of the ingredients in the product.

 Each bottle of Tinnitus 911 has 60 capsules.
 In 1 capsule, there are the following ingredients: